Astros vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros and their opponents have combined to hit the over seven times in their last 10 games with a total.

 - Bookmakers have not set a spread for any of the Astros' last 10 games.
-The average over/under established by bookmakers in Houston's past four games has been 8.9, a streak in which the Astros and their opponent have hit the over every time.
+In five straight games, Houston and its opponent have finished above the over/under, with the average total set by oddsmakers in that span being 8.9 runs.

 Astros Betting Records & Stats

-- The Astros are 54-43 in games they were favored on the moneyline (winning 55.7% of those games).
+- The Astros have been the moneyline favorite 98 total times this season.
+They've finished 55-43 in those games.

-- Houston has gone 42-33 when playing as moneyline favorites with odds of -135 or shorter (56% winning percentage).
+- When playing as moneyline favorites with odds of -145 or shorter, Houston has a 36-25 record (winning 59% of its games).

-- The Astros have an implied moneyline win probability of 57.4% in this matchup.
+- The implied moneyline probablility for this matchup gives the Astros a 59.2% chance to win.

-- Houston has played in 142 games with a set over/under, and have combined with its opponents to go over the total 75 times (75-64-3).
+- Houston has played in 143 games with an over/under set, and have combined with its opponents to go over the total 76 times (76-64-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!